basshelal/UnsplashPhotoPicker/README.md

 ## Description

-This library allows you to add a fully functioning photo picker which uses free high-quality photos from [Unsplash.com](https://unsplash.com/).
+This library allows you to add a fully functioning photo picker which searches free high-quality photos from [Unsplash.com](https://unsplash.com/).

-You can select multiple (or one) image and you can show any image in fullscreen.
+You can select multiple (or one) images and you can show any image in fullscreen.

 This library will also take care of following ***most*** of the [Unsplash **Technical** API Guidelines](https://help.unsplash.com/en/articles/2511245-unsplash-api-guidelines) for you, however I am not responsible or liable if you do not follow them yourself.